vgandari/tok/README.md

   topics**.
-- **Unburden readers from the task of revisiting information** presented earlier/later in a text in order to understand information presented later/earlier; i.e., produce a **text designed to be read and studied sequentially**.
+- **Unburden readers from the task of revisiting information** presented earlier/later in a text in order to understand information presented later/earlier; i.e., produce a **document designed to be read and studied sequentially**.
 - Allow **authors to focus on individual topics in isolation** and remove the burden of finding the optimal order in which to present topics to readers.